 Famous for a number of reasons including the fact that Jane Austen was a regular guest at the Rectory, where her uncle was the rector and it is thought that Adlestrop Park may have been the setting for Mansfield Park.

 Once home to the Cotswold’s most renowned railway station Adlestrop, which is immortalised in one of the best-loved poems in English literature (see left).

 Adlestrop station which inspired the evocative Edward Thomas’ poem, a symbol of a rural golden age that vanished with World War 1, is itself no more.
 It closed to passenger traffic in 1966.
-The old station sign situated now in the bus shelter in the village is the only reminder and gets many visitors throughout the year.
+The old station sign is situated in the bus shelter in the village and gets many visitors throughout the year.